Return to Index

 - Continue therapy if suggested by your therapist

-- Avoid smoking , drinking alcohol , and using illicit drugs .
+- Avoid tobacco, alcohol, and illicit drugs use.

 - Avoid the following drugs: ephedrine, phenylephrine, isoproterenol, antipsychotic medication, diet pills, drugs for flu or colds, and steroids.

 - Attend family or marital counseling if needed.

 Social anxiety disorder.
 EBSCO DynaMed Plus website. http://www.dynamed.com/topics/dmp~AN~T115906/Social-anxiety-disorder.
 Updated July 12, 2016.
 Accessed October 5, 2016.